jpmtrabbold/dotnet5example/README.md

-# Monetary amount name generator
+# Monetary amount description generator

 ## Details of applications, frameworks etc. required to run the solution